 Problem analysis

 Data on labour exploitation and human trafficking among over 5 million internally displaced people and over 8 million Ukrainian refugees in Europe is lacking.
-Many are unaware of or underestimate these risks although it is clear from media reports that Ukrainian refugees and IDPs are victims of trafficking and labour exploitation There is, however, no reliable data to fully understand the issue to enable informed and sound policy development.
+Many are unaware of or underestimate these risks although it is clear from media reports that Ukrainian refugees and IDPs are victims of trafficking and labour exploitation.
+There is, however, no reliable data to fully understand the issue to enable informed and sound policy development.

 The Ukrainian government struggles to inform citizens about labour exploitation risks due to war displacement.
 The ILO's "Ukraine Works" campaign, launched in April 2022, reached about 4 million people and has an active website, but it needs regular updates and support.